Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 Tickets to the Fountain of Youth are $18 for adults and $10 for children, but AAA, military, and senior discounts apply.

-Normal operating hours at this park are from 9 AM – 6 PM and parking is free.
-Need more info?
-Please visit the Fountain of Youth’s website.
+This park's normal operating hours are from 9 AM to 6 PM, and parking is free.
+For more information, please visit the Fountain of Youth’s website.

 6. Lightner Museum